Bloggify/google-font-downloader/README.md

 You need to provide the url to the Google APIs endpoint (e.g. `https://fonts.googleapis.com/css?family=Open+Sans:400,400i,700,700i`) and you will get the following files/directories in the current working directory:

- - A file named `google-fonts-<timestamp>.css—this will contain the CSS snippets that you need to copy in your app.
+ - A file named `google-fonts-<timestamp>.css`—this will contain the CSS snippets that you need to copy in your app.
 You may need to update the paths to the font files.
  - A directory structure looking like this: `fonts/<font-name>/<version>/<font-file>`